Man found fatally shot at Carrboro apartment complex Wednesday night

 Carrboro police are investigating after finding a man found shot to death at Estes Park Apartments late Wednesday night.

-They found an adult male, whose name has not been released, who had been fatally shot.
+They found an adult male, whose name has not been released, who had been fatally shot, according to a news release.

 Police are asking anyone with information to contact Investigator R. Trombley with the Carrboro Police Department at919-918-7415, or Crime Stoppers at 919-942-7515.